Carbon footprint is the amount of carbon dioxide (CO2) released into the environment through direct or indirect human activities.

 Don’t use the flush to dispose of things – one flush use can consume up to 7 gallons of water.

 You can also opt for water-efficient toilets, shower heads, dishwashers and washing machines.
+Same goes for low-flow shower heads that are an essential part if you are looking to establish an eco-friendly beauty routine.

 Also, stay off disposable products; they consume an insane amount of water to make.
 The water footprint for one disposable diaper is a whooping 145 liters!